Online Flexible Busy Time Scheduling on Heterogeneous Machines: Warm-up: Agreeable Deadlines

 \subsection{Proof of Theorem \ref{thm: agreeable}}

 We will show that Algorithm \ref{algo:greedy} is 2-competitive when jobs have agreeable deadlines.
-The algorithm is simple---it collects jobs until a deadline is reached, and then it creates optimal batches for scheduling the set of all the waiting jobs.
+Algorithm \ref{algo:greedy} is a straightforward greedy algorithm using the earliest deadline first heuristic---it collects jobs until a deadline is reached, and then it creates optimal batches for scheduling the set of all the waiting jobs.
+We use $W$ to represent the set of waiting jobs.